natario1/CameraView/README.md

 ## Roadmap

+This is what was done since the library was forked.
+I have kept the original structure, but practically all the code was changed.

+- *a huge number of serious bugs fixed*
+- *decent orientation support for both pictures and videos*
+- *EXIF support*
+- *real tap-to-focus support*
+- *pinch-to-zoom support*
+- *simpler APIs, docs and heavily commented code*
+- *new `captureSnapshot` API*
+- *new `setLocation` and `setWhiteBalance` APIs*
+- *new `setGrid` APIs, to draw 3x3, 4x4 or golden ratio grids*
+- *option to pass a `File` when recording a video*
+- *other minor API additions*
+- *replacing Method and Permissions stuff with simpler `sessionType`*
+- *smart measuring and sizing behavior, replacing bugged `adjustViewBounds`*
+- *measure `CameraView` as center crop or center inside*
+- *add multiple `CameraListener`s for events*

-These are things that need to be done, off the top of my head:
+These are still things that need to be done, off the top of my head:

 - [x] fix CropOutput class presumably not working on rotated pictures
 - [x] test video and 'frame' capture behavior, I expect some bugs there